 While relationships between teachers and students seemed to be largely limited to interactions during classes or on school premises, social media has increased the availability of teachers and the avenues of communication for students to reach them.
-When parents become concerned about the frequency of their children’s online conversations with teachers or the content of them, educators can find themselves being investigated or facing discipline for alleged misconduct.
+When parents become concerned about the frequency of their children’s online conversations with teachers or their content of them, educators can find themselves being investigated or facing discipline for alleged misconduct.

 States typically prosecute adult offenders who have allegedly had sexual relationships with minors under their statutory rape laws, but Texas also enacted an improper relationship statute in 2003 that made it a felony offense for school employees to engage in sexual contact with any of that school’s students.
 In 2011, the law was amended to include students who attended any school in the employee’s district, but the statute still applies to all students—even those who are 18 years of age or older.